It is difficult to say with any certainty when Regent Sound first opened its doors as a studio.

 By 1968 Baring wanted out of London and moved to France selling the Studio to the ever enterprising Eddie Kassner and President Records.
 Here Kassner developed many bands from his label, most famously The Kinks and The Equals.

 A huge amount of successful 60’s and 70’s bands started their recording careers at Regent Sound.
-From demos to singles and full albums, these include The Rolling Stones, The Jimi Hendrix Experience (cutting some rough demos) The Kinks (early demos) The Who (part of ‘A Quick One’) Elton John (playing sessions) The Lower Third with David Bowie (demos) Black Sabbath’s first two albums and early albums and singles from The Bee Gees, The Troggs, Slade, Tom Jones, Sandie Shaw, The Equals, John Martyn, Davy Graham, The Yardbirds, The Amen Corner, Herman's Hermits, Brian Poole and the Tremolos, The Downliners sect, Mott The Hoople and countless others.
+From demos to singles and full albums, these include The Rolling Stones, The Jimi Hendrix Experience (cutting some rough demos and rehearsing) The Kinks (early demos) The Who (part of ‘A Quick One’) Elton John (playing sessions) The Lower Third with David Bowie (demos) Black Sabbath’s first two albums and early albums and singles from The Bee Gees, The Troggs, Slade, Tom Jones, Sandie Shaw, The Equals, John Martyn, Davy Graham, The Yardbirds, The Amen Corner, Herman's Hermits, Brian Poole and the Tremolos, The Downliners sect, Mott The Hoople and countless others.
 The Eagles even rehearsed sessions for ‘on the Border’ (Recorderd at Olympic) Here.

 Regent Sound finally closed in the early 80’s and after a brief stint as a publishers it became the much loved and missed ‘Helter Skelter’ music bookshop.

 As a guitar shop now ‘Regent Sounds’ the place has come full circle with music being played here all day every day.
 We are respectful to the history of the place and to our role in helping existing and future generations making great music.